 DescriptionEscape from the Planet of the Robot Monsters has the player sent on a rescue mission to Planet X. This planet has been taken over by robots and it's up to the player to find and evacuate the remaining humans.

 It's a shooter similar to Gauntlet, only with an isometric viewpoint.
 The protagonist runs around the levels shooting robots, rescuing humans and picking up items.
+The player has 3 lives and 9 continue play credits.

 - "הבריחה מכוכב המפלצות" -- Hebrew spelling